paulkarpenko/us-code-ui/uscode/title-34-crime-control-and-law-enforcement/chapter-203-victims-of-child-abuse.md

 (2) the term “applicant” means a child protective service, law enforcement, legal, medical and mental health agency or other agency that responds to child abuse cases;

-(3) the term “board” means the Children’s Advocacy Advisory Board established under [section 20303(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section20303/e&num=0&edition=prelim);

-(4) the term “census region” means 1 of the 4 census regions (northeast, south, midwest, and west) that are designated as census regions by the Bureau of the Census as of November 4, 1992;
+(3) the term “census region” means 1 of the 4 census regions (northeast, south, midwest, and west) that are designated as census regions by the Bureau of the Census as of November 4, 1992;

-(5) the term “child abuse” means physical or sexual abuse or neglect of a child, including human trafficking and the production of child pornography;
+(4) the term “child abuse” means physical or sexual abuse or neglect of a child, including human trafficking and the production of child pornography;

-(6) the term “Director” means the Director of the National Center on Child Abuse and Neglect;

-(7) the term “multidisciplinary response to child abuse” means a response to child abuse that is based on mutually agreed upon procedures among the community agencies and professionals involved in the intervention, prevention, prosecution, and investigation systems that best meets the needs of child victims and their nonoffending family members;
+(5) the term “multidisciplinary response to child abuse” means a response to child abuse that is based on mutually agreed upon procedures among the community agencies and professionals involved in the intervention, prevention, prosecution, and investigation systems that best meets the needs of child victims and their nonoffending family members;

-(8) the term “nonoffending family member” means a member of the family of a victim of child abuse other than a member who has been convicted or accused of committing an act of child abuse; and
+(6) the term “nonoffending family member” means a member of the family of a victim of child abuse other than a member who has been convicted or accused of committing an act of child abuse;

-(9) the term “regional children’s advocacy program” means the children’s advocacy program established under [section 20303(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section20303/a&num=0&edition=prelim).
+(7) the term “regional children’s advocacy program” means the children’s advocacy program established under [section 20303(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title34-section20303/a&num=0&edition=prelim); and

+(8) the term “State chapter” means a membership organization that provides technical assistance, training, coordination, grant administration, oversight, and support to local children’s advocacy centers, multidisciplinary teams, and communities working to implement a multidisciplinary response to child abuse in the provision of evidence-informed initiatives, including mental health counseling, forensic interviewing, multidisciplinary team coordination, and victim advocacy.

 ### Statutory Notes